mvertescher/emoji-fzf/README.md

 # emoji-fzf
-🦀 An emoji fuzzy finder written in Rust
+🦀 An emoji fuzzy finder written in Rust.

+Inspired by an excellent tool of the same name: [emoji-fzf](https://github.com/noahp/emoji-fzf)!

 ## License